 If your employer tries to prevent you from reporting your workplace injury, filing a workers’ comp claim, or collecting benefits, they are violating California law.
 Firing an employee as a result of their claim also qualifies as wrongful termination.

-Your attorney at our law firm knows the procedures employers must follow when their employees become injured at work, as well as what they cannot do.
+Your California workers’ compensation lawyer at our law firm knows the procedures employers must follow when their employees become injured at work, as well as what they cannot do.
 Our lawyers will do everything possible to prevent you from facing illegal repercussions from your employer.

-At Khalil Law Group, we have the experience to represent your workers’ compensation case and defend your rights.
+At Khalil Law Group, we have the experience to represent your workers’ compensation case and defend your rights, recover lost wages, and get you the medical attention that you need.
 Our law offices have represented clients across Southern California.

 We commit to serving our clients to the best of our abilities.
 Please call us today at (714) 617-7870 or contact an attorney on our website for a free consultation.